mfornace/nupack-docs-dev/sources/advanced.md

 !!! note
     In general, you should make every user-specified name unique.
 Uniqueness should hold across different classes of objects (`Domain`, `Strand`, etc.).

-## Multi-system designs

-!!! warn
-    Elaborate more
+## Design of multiple orthogonal systems

 In this section we walk through a simplified multitube design for two Dicer scRNA systems as described in [@Hochrein13].
+With the flexibility of Python, we can simply define a design for any number of orthogonal systems.
 First, we can initialize global parameters for the design:

 ```python
 # Specify source RNA for window constraints